Schedule / Commanding / Command Bars / Schedule Command Bars Overview

 Schedule View with Command Bars Control

-The easiest way to create a schedule view with command bars is to use the Visual Studio designer and drop an NScheduleViewWithCommandBarsControl from the Visiual Studio toolbox to your form/window.
+If you are not creating a cross-platform application, the easiest way to create a schedule view with command bars is to use the Visual Studio designer and drop an NScheduleViewWithCommandBarsControl from the Visiual Studio toolbox to your form/window.
 Check out the Schedule Command Bars Designer topic for more information on how to use the Visual Studio designer to customize the schedule command bars.

 Alternatively, you can use the NScheduleViewWithCommandBars class to add a schedule view with command bars to your form/window programatically.
 The example below demonstrates how to create a schedule view with command bars hosted in a NOV widget host.
 You can then add this host to a form's Controls collection if you are creating a WinForms application, set it as the Content of a WPF window in a WPF application project or to the ContentView of a Xamarin.Mac window.